-The Hamilton Beach Professional Quiet Blender is advertised as a blender with commercial-level features for home cooks.
-It comes with a plastic noise dome that goes over the blending jar to help reduce how much noise it makes.
-With the noise dome on, it's quiet for a full-size blender.
-It has 10 speed settings, four preset modes, and comes with a 32-ounce main jar that you can use to make fantastic smoothies and smooth but sticky almond butter.
-Unfortunately, the narrow jar isn't ideal for crushing a lot of ice at once and doesn't have a handle.
-You also need to remove the noise dome to use the tamper or blend hot ingredients.
-That said, it's not an extremely loud blender, even without the dome.
+The Hamilton Beach Professional Quiet Blender is a full-size blender with a plastic noise dome that goes over the blending jar to help reduce how much noise it makes.
+With the noise dome on, it's very quiet for a full-size blender.
+It has 10 speed settings, four blending programs, and has a 32-ounce main jar.
+Unfortunately, the jar's capacity is small, and it doesn't have a handle.

-The Hamilton Beach Professional Quiet Blender is good for soup.
-It makes silky smoothies with ingredients like raw kale, so it shouldn't have much of an issue processing softer cooked vegetables. Ηowever, there are specific instructions in the manual for hot blending that are a bit limiting.
+The Hamilton Beach Professional Quiet Blender is great for soup.
+It makes a very smooth blend with tough ingredients like kale or broccoli and won't have an issue with softer cooked ingredients.
+However, there are specific instructions in the manual for hot blending that are a bit limiting.
 They recommend adding no more than 16 ounces (2 cups) of hot ingredients to the jar and using a low blending speed to reduce splashes.
 They also say not to use the noise dome and to remove the center piece of the two-part lid to let steam escape.
 Since the main jar lacks a handle, you may need an oven mitt to pick it up if you're making something like soup.

 The Hamilton Beach Professional Quiet Blender is decent for professional use.
-It's very well-built, has a versatile performance, and it's quiet when running with the noise dome on. Ηowever, to get the best results when working with tough ingredients like ice and almonds, you may need to remove the noise dome to use the tamper.
+It's very well-built, has a versatile performance, and is quiet when running with the noise dome on.
+However, to get the best results when working with tough ingredients like nuts, you may need to remove the noise dome to use the tamper.
 The main jar's 32-ounce capacity is also small for a full-size blender.

 The Hamilton Beach Professional 1500 Watt Peak Power Quiet blender comes in one variant, 'Silver'.
 You can see the label for the unit we tested here.
-If you come across another variant, please let us know in the discussions, and we'll update our review.
+If you find another variant, please let us know in the discussions, and we'll update our review.

 The Hamilton Beach Professional 1500 Watt Peak Power Quiet blender is a full-size blender with a plastic dome that fits over the blending jar and helps reduce how much noise it makes.
-Like the NutriBullet Rx and the Vitamix ONE, its main jar has a 32-ounce capacity, which is small for a full-size blender. Ηowever, it's much quieter than either of those blenders, and the small jar is fantastic for smoothies.
-That said, blenders like the Vitamix Explorian E310 and the Ninja Foodi Power Pitcher SS201 make similar amounts of noise at maximum speed and are better for purposes like crushing ice and making almond butter.
+Like the NutriBullet Rx and the Vitamix ONE, its main jar has a 32-ounce capacity, which is small for a full-size blender.
+However, it's much quieter than either of those blenders, and the small jar is fantastic for smoothies.

 The Hamilton Beach Professional Quiet Blender and the Ninja Professional Plus Blender with Auto-iQ have different strengths, and you may prefer either.
 The Ninja has a much bigger, 72-ounce capacity and makes a smoother blend with hard ingredients like nuts.
 On the other hand, the Hamilton Beach can hot blend and makes a much silkier puree with fibrous ingredients.
 It's quieter as well, but its 32-ounce capacity is very small for a full-size blender.